 Non Cupative Wills became illegal in 1837 except for members of the armed forces who died in action.

 Even if your relative never left a will of his own – he could be mentioned as a beneficiary in that of a relative or near neighbour.
-(Cheshire Wills Beneficiaries Index - available from the Family History Society of Cheshire. click here for more details)
+(Cheshire Wills Beneficiaries Index - available from the Family History Society of Cheshire.

 Wills came under Civil Law on 12th January 1858 and had to be proved by District Probate Registries.
-Click the following links for a couple of guides with excellent information at the National Archives website and the Court Service website.
+Click the following links for a couple of guides with excellent information at the National Archives website

 Locally Wills within the last 50 years are still held at the District Probate Registry on Quay Street in Manchester and are then transferred to the Principal Probate Registry at London.
 An index of these is held at Greater Manchester Record Office.
 See the GMCRO Website.
 There is also a microfiche copy of the National Wills index at Manchester Central Library 1858-1943.
 These indexes often reveal significant information particularly before 1892.
-Up until 1871 there are separate indexes for Wills and Administrations so you would need to check for both.
-If Wills and Grants of Probate are ordered at the same time they cost £5, so it is worth asking for copies of both at the same time, otherwise they cost £5 each..
-After these dates it is possible to pay for a local search at Manchester District Probate Registry.
-There are plans to digitise the wills calendars.

 Original wills during the Commonwealth Period are held at The National Archives, but indexing is poor.

-It also became in law in 1926 for solicitors to place notices in local newspapers and the London Gazette before going to probate.
+It also became law in 1926 for solicitors to place notices in local newspapers and the London Gazette before going to probate.
 See Gazettes on-line.
 Solicitors have often deposited their archives at County Records Office.
 Local Law Societes can often help to track down when various legal practices existed, but the National Law Society charges £25.00.
 If you are lucky enough to find your ancestor's documents in solicitors' deposits you could discover a minor treasure trove of family documents.

 Title Deeds also require proof of death and the relevant parts of a person's Will.

 Wills were proven through Ecclesiastical Courts; there were over 250 of these.
 The records for most of these are kept in local records offices.
-Most have been indexed and many of the indexes have been published You will need to consult the booklet by Jeremy Gibson, called Probate Jurisdictions: Where to Look for Wills.
+Most have been indexed and many of the indexes have been published You will need to consult the book by Jeremy Gibson, called Probate Jurisdictions: Where to Look for Wills.
 This is arranged by county, and then by church court within that.

 It roughly works out like this.
 Property in one Diocese – Will proved in the Diocesan Court.
 Property in more than one Diocese – Will proved in the Bishopric’s Consistory Court.
 Property in more than on Bishopric – Will proved by either the Prerogative Courts of York or Canterbury – with Canterbury taking prerogative over York.